microsoft/health-architectures/Postman/README.md

 To set up Postman for testing Azure API for FHIR, we'll walk through these steps:

 **Step 1:** Create an App Registration for Postman in AAD
-**Step 2:** Assign app roles to Postman for Azure API for FHIR and FHIR-Proxy
+**Step 2:** Assign user/app roles for using Postman with Azure API for FHIR and FHIR-Proxy
 **Step 3:** Import environment templates and collection files into Postman
 **Step 4:** Enter parameter values for two Postman environments:
 1. One for making API calls directly to Azure API for FHIR